 Echoes & Reflections was developed by Yad Vashem, The Anti-Defamation League and The Shoah Foundation at USC.
 This mulitmedia curriculum is designed to give educators a comprehensive format for teaching the Holocaust.
 Upon completion of each session, participants will receive a complimentary copy of the curriculum, as well as other resources used during the session.

-To learn more about the workshop or to receive an application, please send an e-mail request to Sam Parish or Amy Snyder.
+To learn more about workshops or to receive an application, please send an e-mail request to Sam Parish or Amy Snyder.

 Field Trips and Outreach Programs